310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Hmm, so… Was Tetora-kun’s order something like, “no violence during the qualifying round”?
+Hmm, so… Was Tetora-kun’s order something like, “no violence during the qualifying rounds”?
 {% endbubble %}

 {% bubble Tetora %}